Trolling Motor Run Time: How To Calculate Run Time

 24v multi-battery trolling motors and larger can have the same thrust as smaller motors with fewer amps being drawn.

--Don’t Completely Empty Your Battery:
+Don’t Completely Discharge Your Battery:

 Making this a regular routine can deteriorate the life of your battery.
 Recharging your battery before it is completely drained and using battery life indicators can help you keep your battery strong as well as keeping it adequately charged.
 Our Smart Battery Box is equipped with a LED battery life indicator which helps estimate how much battery charge you have left.